Application training for Philips Affiniti 70

 Popular Philips Affiniti 70 Probes

 The C5-1 PureWave is the most popular convex probe for the Affiniti 70 because of its superb image quality and penetration.
 Likewise the C10-3v PureWave is the most popular endovaginal for the same reasons.
 The [ 3 – 12 MHz ] L12-3 is the most popular linear on the Affiniti 70 because it is affordable, and strong in both vascular and MSK imaging.
 For cardiac scanning the [ 1 – 5 MHz ]

 S5-1 is the most commonly selected, again for the improved image quality at low MHz ranges that would normally lose clarity as the penetration increased.

 How the Affiniti 70 compares with other Philips systems

-The Philips Affiniti 70 was launched in 2014 as the successor to the reliable HD15.
-The Affiniti 70 improves upon the HD15 with a larger monitor, a touchscreen for navigation, improved processor speed and more transducers.
-The Affiniti 70 was designed from the Epiq series and looks very similar to them, being only smaller in the size of the lower body of the ultrasound machine.
-The monitor, touchscreen and keyboard are identical to the Epiq.
-The Epiq 5 is positioned just above the Affiniti 70 in price and features a more powerful image processor and a few more features.
+The Philips Affiniti 70 was launched in 2014 as the successor to the reliable HD15 ultrasound.
+The Affiniti 70 improves upon the HD15 with a larger monitor, a touchscreen for navigation, improved processor speed, and more transducers.
+The Affiniti 70 was designed from the EPIQ series and looks very similar to them, being only smaller in the size of the lower body of the ultrasound machine.
+The monitor, touchscreen, and keyboard are identical to the Epiq.
+The EPIQ 5 is positioned just above the Affiniti 70 in price and features a more powerful image processor and a few more features.